richtastic/ff/src/3DR/wiki/app.md

 	=> only need an initial approximate scale [~1% error ] to get initial location estimates correct

-	- reversed ?
-	- depth in negative?

--- iterating error goes up

-		-- are the poit3d absolute / inversion correct when calculating errrrrrrrrors relative ?

-- maybe some methods don't work correctly when one R is not identity ?

 notes:
 projection / extrinsic camera matrix:
 P = K[R, -RC]

 ) estimating R / F error should use sample subset to limit processing